aiden2480/kanjithing/README.md

 - [ ] Use static assets for the emojis to keep design consistent between operating systems
 - [ ] Event listener on the popup script to determine when the set storage has changed
 - [ ] Use data from the KanjiAlive API to do pronuncation/sounds
+- [ ] Fall back to default set if the set we are trying to load is deleted